 The word “great” need not always refer to something that is mighty and complex.
 It could also be something that is just incredibly simple.
 And that applies especially to apps – much as we have been swayed by the sheer versatility of the likes of GarageBand and Evernote, we have also been moved by the ease of use of a Bump and a Chirp.
 Doing just one thing but doing it well also can count for a lot, as it cuts down on complexity and makes the app easier to use and more accessible.

-Which is why we must confess ourselves to be just delighted with the Nokia PhotoBeamer app that has been released for Nokia’s Lumia range of devices.
-A lot of you might remember it as being associated with Scalado, a company which Nokia grabbed.
+This is why we must confess to being just delighted with the Nokia PhotoBeamer app that has been released for Nokia’s Lumia range of devices.
+Many of you might remember it as being associated with Scalado, a company Nokia grabbed.
 And now it has gone and made the app a Windows Phone exclusive (it used to be available for the iPhone earlier) and rebranded it as Nokia PhotoBeamer.
-It started out as being available for only the Windows Phone 8 bearing Lumia 920 and 820, but is now available for all Lumia phones, and while that still limits it to only a part of the Windows Phone world, it is still quite a significant one.
+It started out as being available for only the Windows Phone 8 bearing Lumia 920 and 820 but is now available for all Lumia phones.
+While that still limits it to only a part of the Windows Phone world, it is still quite a significant one.

 If you have a Nokia Lumia, this is one app that you simply cannot afford to miss.
-We wager you will be showing it off within minutes of first using it.
+We wager you will show it off within minutes of first using it.